nathan-contino/nathan-contino.github.io/_posts/blog/2024-09-25-bikepacking-vt-nh-5.md

 _**Bloppity bloopity poppity broopity plonk plink.**_

 So sang the soaking wet tent rainfly as we lay under torrential rains, dreading stepping out of the tent and packing everything up wet.
-But eventually we gathered our courage, packed up camp, helped our elderly campsite neighbors hitch their trailer to their car, wrapped ourselves in water-resistant layers, and got on the road.
+But eventually we gathered our courage, packed up camp, helped our elderly campsite neighbors hitch their (surprisingly light) teardrop camper to their car, wrapped ourselves in water-resistant layers, and got on the road.

 Fortunately, our morning was almost entirely car-free.
 Unfortunately, this was one of our more rugged mornings: a ride up singletrack trails, through an abandoned farming community, and onto much-neglected class 4 roads to loop around the northern edge of Waterbury Reservoir and some particularly steep, landslide-prone terrain around Cotton Brook.